govau/service-manual/content/user-research/find-user-research-participants/brief-heading.md

 ---
 layout: nav/section
-section: Write a recruitment brief
+section: How to write a recruitment brief
 ---